juice-shop/pwning-juice-shop/part3/codebase.md

   * catching unhandled exceptions and presenting a default error screen (via `errorhandler`)

-:rotating_light: Integration tests for all routes can be found in the `test/api` folder alongside all other API endpoint tests, from where [Frisby.js](https://www.frisbyjs.com/)/[Jest](https://facebook.github.io/jest/) assert the functionality of the entire backend on HTTP-request/response
+🚨 Integration tests for all routes can be found in the `test/api` folder alongside all other API endpoint tests, from where [Frisby.js](https://www.frisbyjs.com/)/[Jest](https://facebook.github.io/jest/) assert the functionality of the entire backend on HTTP-request/response